cognitedata/cognite-sdk-python/docs/source/cognite.rst

     $ export COGNITE_MAX_CONNECTION_POOL_SIZE = <number-of-connections-in-pool>
     $ export COGNITE_DISABLE_GZIP = "1"

-Concurrency and Connection Pooling
+Concurrency and connection pooling
 ----------------------------------
 This library does not expose API limits to the user.
-If your request exceeds API limits, the SDK splits your request into chunks and perform the sub-requests in parallel.
+If your request exceeds API limits, the SDK splits your request into chunks and performs the sub-requests in parallel.
 To control how many concurrent requests you send to the API, you can either pass the :code:`max_workers` attribute when you instantiate the :code:`CogniteClient` or set the :code:`COGNITE_MAX_WORKERS` environment variable.

 If you are working with multiple instances of :code:`CogniteClient`, all instances will share the same connection pool.
-If you have many instances, you can increase the max connection pool size to reuse connections if you are performing a large amount of concurrent requests.
-You can increase the connection pool size by setting the :code:`COGNITE_MAX_CONNECTION_POOL_SIZE` environment variable.
+If you have several instances, you can increase the max connection pool size to reuse connections if you are performing a large amount of concurrent requests.
+You can increase the max connection pool size by setting the :code:`COGNITE_MAX_CONNECTION_POOL_SIZE` environment variable.

 Extensions and core library
 ============================